I received a call today, and I think that it is a great “not so great” cold call script example. Here is how it started

 Caller: I am good.
 This is [his name] from [his company].
 I appreciate you taking time to talk with me here today.

 OK, what is wrong with this piece?
-He is thanking me for taking the time to talk with him.
+He thanked me for taking the time to talk with him.
 How does he know that I want to talk with him or that I am even available to talk with him?
 He is essentially thanking me for something that I did not agree to give him.

 Caller: The reason for the call is that we have high demand in our preowned department for the vehicle that you drive so I wanted to see if you are interested in coming in and seeing what you could get for it and see what new models are available.

 You know what I call on this last part – I call BS.
-I don’t think that there is a line of people asking for my model at the preowned department and this leads to the salespeople needing to call current owners of my model and see who is interested in trading theirs in.
+I don’t think that there is a line of people asking for my model at the preowned department, and this leads to the salespeople needing to call the current owners of my model and see who is interested in trading theirs in.
 Could he probably sell my model quickly?
 Sure.
-But I do not think he is being honest with what he is saying right there and that has a negative impact on the level of rapport and trust that I have with him.
+But I do not think he is being honest with what he is saying right there, and that has a negative impact on the level of rapport and trust that I have with him.

 Caller: How is your car treating you?